stevenpawley/Pyspatialml/docs/quickstart.rst

 ::

     stack.names
-    stack.drop(labels='lsat7_2000_70_1')
+    stack.drop(labels='lsat7_2000_70_1', in_place=True)
     stack.names

 Integration with Pandas
 =======================

 Data from a Raster object can converted into a ``Pandas.DataDrame``, with each pixel representing by a row, and columns reflecting the x, y coordinates and the values of each RasterLayer in the Raster object:

 ::